 Funding comes from a grant awarded to AMIkids in June, 2014 from U.S. Department of Labor

-BENNETTSVILLE, SC – AMIkids Bennettsville announces that it has been awarded funding to develop vocational training and job placement programs provided by the grant awarded by the U.S. Department of Labor to AMIkids earlier this year.
-The training will provide AMIkids Bennettsville students the certifications and tools they need to be job-ready when they complete the program, qualifying them for immediate employment.
+MIAMI, FL – AMIkids Miami-Dade announces that both of its programs, located in North Miami Beach and Miami, have been awarded funding to develop vocational training and job placement programs provided by the grant awarded by the U.S. Department of Labor to AMIkids earlier this year.
+The training will provide AMIkids Miami-Dade students the certifications and tools they need to be job-ready when they complete the program, qualifying them for immediate employment.

 The awardees were determined by a proposal process that 25 of AMIkids' programs responded to.

 The Vocational Training and Job Placement initiative will initially focus on four key industries, healthcare, information technology, construction and skilled crafts, and food service, with 100% of the government funding going towards this initiative.
 Students at these AMIkids programs will have the opportunity to select their desired path that best fits their skills and interests.

 "These programs will help our kids earn industry-recognized certifications that will provide the tools they need to complete our programs job-ready to benefit local businesses and strengthen our communities by adding qualified talent to the local workforce," said O.B.
 Stander, President & CEO of AMIkids.
 "We look forward to the opportunity to eventually implement this training in all of our programs to positively impact as many kids as possible and strengthen our communities with youth ready to contribute in a meaningful way."